DemocracyClub/design-system/src-site/usage/getting-started.md

 ## Local development
 This project can be run locally if you want to view the in-browser docs/demo.

-In order to do this, you'll need to have node v14 in use due to this project's dependency on node-sass.
+In order to do this, you'll need to have node v14 available due to this project's dependency on node-sass.

+If you're using nvm, you can run `nvm use` from the project's root to switch version.

 Run the following commands to get everything nicely set up.